 How to Prevent Metal Pool Stains

-It’ll take a little more vigilance, but you can keep metals from making your pool look ugly.
+It’ll take a little more pool maintenance, but you can keep metals from making your pool look ugly.

 - Test your water source for metals.
-If they’re present, use a hose filter when filling or refilling your pool.
+Use a hose filter when filling or refilling your pool if they’re present.

 - Maintain your pool plumbing.
 If any parts of it use copper pipes, check them regularly for corrosion, and replace them when necessary.

 - Keep the pH level in your pool steady.
 This is especially important if you have copper in your water.
-A low pH level will make the water acidic, which will corrode copper, which will oxidize it, which will stain your pool.
+A low pH level will make the water acidic, which will corrode copper, oxidize it, and stain your pool.

 Important: A metal sequestrant is not a metal pool stain remover.
 It can help prevent stains by making it easier for metals to be removed from the water.
 But once you have a metal stain, a sequestrant will not remove it.

-Apologies to Shakespeare.
 Finding a stain in your pool can be dismaying at first.
-But once you’re able to identify the cause and the source of the stain, you’ll be able to easily remedy it.
+But once you can identify the cause and the source of the stain, you’ll be able to remedy it easily.
 Then it’s just a matter of preventing future stains.

 Still, it’s always a good idea to keep plenty of pool shock and metal pool stain remover on hand, just in case.